kawalcovid19/wargabantuwarga.com/README.md

 #### ❌ Unmeasured Improvements

 For any improvements on the website, we should continuously measure its impact on the [Core Web Vitals](https://web.dev/vitals/).
-If it is proven to hurt the metrics, we should revert the changes and try to find another way to implement the improvements without hurting them.
+If proven to hurt the metrics, we should revert the changes and find another way to implement them without degrading the performance.

 ## Getting Started